DataDog/IntegrationTemplate/Squadcast/README.md

 ## Setup

-Check out this documentation from Squadcast for more details on setup.
+Check out the [official Datadog documentation](https://support.squadcast.com/docs/datadog) from Squadcast for more details on setup.

 ## Data Collected
 ### Metrics